jereimers/CoS-authoring/CoS-R/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 >
 > ***Morale.*** In a fight, Victor would attempt to flee, but would resort to his most dangerous spells with wanton and amateurish abandon if cornered or if defending his friends or family from death.
 (Although often irritable, Victor won't lash out magically if offended or insulted.)
 >
-> ***Relationships.*** Victor is the only child of Baron Vargas Vallakovich (whom he dislikes) and Baroness Lydia Petrovna (whom he cares for, but finds irritating).
+> ***Relationships.*** Victor is the only child of [[Baron Vargas Vallakovich]] (whom he dislikes) and Baroness Lydia Petrovna (whom he cares for, but finds irritating).
 He is a close friend to Stella Wachter, and a friendly (though wary) acquaintance to the ghost of Erasmus van Richten.
-Victor despises and fears Izek Strazni, who killed Victor’s childhood cat, Murka, by kicking it across a room when it wandered into his path two years ago.
+Victor despises and fears [[Izek Strazni]], who killed Victor’s childhood cat, Murka, by kicking it across a room when it wandered into his path two years ago.
 (Victor has since reanimated Murka’s skeleton through the use of his *animate dead* spell.)

 Victor, who is largely as described in <span class="citation">N3t.
 Victor's Workroom (p.
 109)</span>, is carrying his spellbook with him.
 The players can easily see that the cover of the book displays the same symbol as the platinum signet ring.